You have a great startup idea; you believe in this idea, you live this idea. But, having an idea just doesn’t fit the bill anymore.

 One of the key benefits of keeping a fractional CTO is, they provide the same expertise and capability of a full-time CTO without the associated level of salary, benefits, and overhead expenses linked with adding a top-level executive.

-Is a tech co-founder already: The next level after a CTO: they have excellent skills in both programming and management but are more invested in the company.
+A person who is currently a co-founder would be the best.
+They have excellent skills in both programming and management but are more invested in the company.
 They have a voice in the company and are compensated with equity, or you may also need to pay their time and skills with salary.

 A tech co-founder should be someone who believes in your vision and make sure that he/she has some skin in the game.

-2. Tech partner: The technology partner is a bit different compared to an outsourcing team.
+The technology partner is a bit different compared to an outsourcing team.
 They care about all the development processes- not just a contractor but also considers all business needs.
 An ideal tech partner helps you to build something scalable that grows with your startup.
-At Neoito, we specialise in working with non-tech founders to understand the vision, guide them, and even invest in startups to have that skin in the game to make sure we put out the best product.
+At NeoITO, we specialise in working with non-tech founders to understand the vision, guide them, and even invest in startups to have that skin in the game to make sure we put out the best product.

 It should be clear now that a technical co-founder is a founding member of the company who has a share in the overall profit.
 They might not be the ones who have come up with the idea, but you have brought them in because they have the experience of bringing an idea to a product.
 It is because they have a strong track record working with similar companies or pieces of technology that are integral to your business plan.

 But, to develop a product, a tech co-founder alone cannot support you.
 It means; he/she can guide you with the strategies to build a successful product but still need to approach a team of developers to develop it.
 So, let me bring to your notice that you will have to hire a tech co-founder and also a team of developers, which can be costly.